AndreiRO/BinaryUtils/README.md

 =======

 Use it however you like, modify it in any way.
-If you imporved it make a PR.
+If you improved it make a PR.